adonisjs/v6-docs/content/docs/digging_deeper/drive.md

+---
+summary: Manage user-uploaded files on local filesystem and cloud storage services like S3, GCS, R2 and Digital Ocean spaces.
+Without any Vendor lock-in.
+---

 # Drive

 AdonisJS Drive (`@adonisjs/drive`) is a lightweight wrapper on top of [flydrive.dev](https://flydrive.dev/).
 FlyDrive is a file storage library for Node.js.
 It provides a unified API to interact with the local file system and cloud storage solutions like S3, R2, and GCS.